SquadFM/Squad-Field-Manual/README.md

 ## Server Rules
 - Be aware that all servers have rules.
 Make sure to follow these rules.
 Violations can result in bans.
-- If other people are harassing you, you can send admins a message (open console and type ChatToAdmin <message>) or ask your SL for help.
+- If other people are harassing you, you can send admins a message (open console and type ChatToAdmin "message") or ask your SL for help.
 - Most servers' rules most likely are similar to the ones below:
     - Be friendly, stay calm, help new people, have fun.
     - Squad Leaders must use a mic, speak English and make an effort to communicate.